ronen567/just-the-docs/docs/introduction.md

 much poorer to the - performance of such algorithms were much poorer than the results of current machine learning algorithms.

 On the other hand, a machine learning algorithm model which fit this problem, would be executed in 2 phases:
-Training phase - at this stage, the algorithm calculates a set of weight coefficients w, which maximize the likelihood of a stochastic predictor: $$p_{w}(y|x)$$
+Training phase - at this stage, the algorithm calculates a set of weight coefficients w, which maximize the likelihood of a stochastic predictor: \\(p_{w}(y|x)\\)

-The prediction phase - at this stage the predicted decision $$y\hat{}$$ is calculated using the predictor calculated during the training phase.
+The prediction phase - at this stage the predicted decision \\(\hat{y}\\( is calculated using the predictor calculated during the training phase.

 Figure 1 below illustrates the machine learning algorithm operations described above.
 Note that in most actual cases, the machine learning algorithm will pass through 3 phases, where a ‘test’ phase is normally added between the training and the read data phases, as illustrated in Figure 2.
-During the test phase, the error between the predicted result $$y\hat{}$$ and the expected by label y, will be used to decide if the predictor is valid or needs refinements.
+During the test phase, the error between the predicted result \\(\hat{y}\\) and the expected by label y, will be used to decide if the predictor is valid or needs refinements.

 More details on the prediction method, how it is calculated, how it works, the 3 phases, etc - in posts which will follow.